kjasimcq/testrepo/README.md

 - Flash Encryption
 - Hardware Root-of-Trust

-and which can only be updated Over-The-Air with firmware signed by a key from the Quarklink Hardware Security Module (HSM).
+and which can only be updated Over-The-Air with firmware signed by a key from the QuarkLink Hardware Security Module (HSM).

-See the [Quarklink Getting Started Guide](https://github.com/cryptoquantique/cryptoquantique.github.io/blob/main/QuarkLink%20Ignite%20Getting%20Started%20Guide%20V1.00.pdf) for more detailed information.
+See the [QuarkLink Getting Started Guide](https://github.com/cryptoquantique/cryptoquantique.github.io/blob/main/QuarkLink%20Ignite%20Getting%20Started%20Guide%20V1.00.pdf) for more detailed information.

 ## Requirements